Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

   const [displayName, setDisplayName] = useState();
 ```

-We do still need to use the `displayName` property from `state`, which is why we’ve used the `useState` Hook oagain.
-Notice the same naming convention: we use `displayName` for the name of the value in `state`, and `setDisplayName` for the name of the function that will update this value in `state`.
+You do still need to use the `displayName` property from `state`, which is why you’ve used the `useState` Hook oagain.
+Notice the same naming convention: you use `displayName` for the name of the value in `state`, and `setDisplayName` for the name of the function that will update this value in `state`.

-To use the `useState` Hook, you'll need to import it where we currently import `Component` right at the top of the file.
-Similarly, you can also remove the `Component` import, since you're no longer using it.
+To use the `useState` Hook, you'll need to import it where you currently import `Component` right at the top of the `App.js` file.
+You can also remove the `Component` import, since you're no longer using it.

 **App.js**